Nervo2005/9Hbot-NoGui/README.md

 To use your actual config just copy your config folder inside the bot file and paste it in /root/ The bot will find it and use it
+Be careful, on settings.json file inside config folder, autostart need to be in "true"